keithalewis/math/eber.md

 ---
 title: Thoughts on Finance
-abstract: Toward a universal model of trading, hedging, and risk-management
+abstract: Toward a unified model of trading, hedging, and risk-management
 author: Keith A. Lewis
 ---
 \newcommand\bs[1]{\boldsymbol{{#1}}}